 This is a type of firm, moldable foam that you may already be familiar with.
 It was originally designed for space flight safety but has since become a popular choice for pillows, mattresses, and other soft furnishings.

-• Denser than polyester or shredded foam pillows
+- Denser than polyester or shredded foam pillows

-• Tends to adhere to the shape of your head.
+- Tends to adhere to the shape of your head.

-• Adapts quickly to provide the appropriate level of support.
+- Adapts quickly to provide the appropriate level of support.

-• Not as breathable as others so might make your head a little hot at night.
+- Not as breathable as others so might make your head a little hot at night.

-• Memory foam may contain chemicals that can irritate the skin and other body parts.
+- Memory foam may contain chemicals that can irritate the skin and other body parts.

 3. Latex Foam

 Latex can be synthetic or natural, made from tree sap.
 Latex pillows are made from a single layer or chunks of latex.
 Latex responds to the body differently than memory foam.

-• Mold and mildew resistant, as well as bed bug and dust mite resistant.
+- Mold and mildew resistant, as well as bed bug and dust mite resistant

-• Latex pillows are more expensive
+- Latex pillows are more expensive

-3. Natural Wool Fibers
+4. Natural Wool Fibers

 Their popularity has increased with the organic, all-natural, and chemical-free movements.
 If you have trouble regulating your temperature when you sleep, they can be a great choice for you.

-• Hypoallergenic & natural
+- Hypoallergenic & natural

-• Excellent temperature regulation
+- Excellent temperature regulation

-• Easy to care fo
+- Easy to care fo

-• Has a great smell
+- Has a great smell

-• Wool filling flattens out over time and needs more frequent fluffing
+- Wool filling flattens out over time and needs more frequent fluffing

 5. Down and Feathers

 Down filling comes from the soft, delicate down feathers of ducks and geese.
 It has anti-allergic properties.
 Bacteria, fungi, and other organisms are also not attracted to it.

 Note that down-alternative pillow filling has the same feel as genuine down and is a hypoallergenic and cost-effective alternative to real down.

-• Soft and offer excellent conforming
+- Soft and offer excellent conforming

-• Often customizable, allowing owners to adjust the loft by taking out feathers or adding more
+- Often customizable, allowing owners to adjust the loft by taking out feathers or adding more

-• Feather pillows tend to lose their loft as the feathers get compressed over time.
+- Feather pillows tend to lose their loft as the feathers get compressed over time.

 Buckwheat is a tiny, dry seed that is used as a pillow filling.
 Some people enjoy the way a buckwheat pillow molds to their head and neck, while others may find them excessively noisy (the seeds rustling as you move) or too rigid.

-• The hulls interlock naturally and keep their shape
+- The hulls interlock naturally and keep their shape

-• Excellent choice for head and neck support.
+- Excellent choice for head and neck support.

-• Breathable, allergen-resistant, durable, and environmentally friendly.
+- Breathable, allergen-resistant, durable, and environmentally friendly.

 - High price tag

-• Produce some noise when you shift positions
+- Produce some noise when you shift positions

 - May take some getting used to because they aren’t as soft as other standard pillows

 What to Look For When Shopping for Pillows for Older Adults